Dionisiy/CA/site-structure-i.md

 &lt;img src="https:\/\/s3.amazonaws.com\/codecademy-content\/projects\/make-a-website\/lesson-1\/bikes1.jpg"\/&gt;

 Just like websites have URLs, images on the web also have URLs.
 Image URLs typically end with the .jpg or .png file extension.
 The `src` attribute sets the_source_ for an image element.

 Image elements are _self-closing_, which means they do not need a closing tag.

+The HTML _video_ element can add video to a webpage.

+The video element uses a number of attributes.
+Let's take a look at them:

+1. `width` and `height`: Set the size of the screen that displays the video.

+2. `controls`: Adds play, pause and volume control.

+3. `source src`: Sets the URL of the video to play.

+4. `type`: Specifies different video formats.